jonnonz1/nz-statute-book/acts/public/1960/unit-trusts-act-1960.md

 ### 30 Existing unit trusts
 The terms of any trust created before the commencement of this Act in pursuance of a unit trust scheme or arrangement may, notwithstanding anything in any deed or other instrument, be varied or supplemented by a deed made between the trustee and manager under the scheme or arrangement, or otherwise as the Minister may approve, to enable compliance with the requirements of this Act.

-## Schedule Schedule — Particulars to be included in statement by manager
+## Schedule  — Particulars to be included in statement by manager

 ### 1 Title
 This Act is the Financial Markets Authority Act 2011.